saulpierotti/markdown_notebook/archive/bioinformatics_unibo/semester_1/AG/AG.md

 	* The CCD camera is expensive
 * It has revolutionized bacterial taxonomy because it allowed to sequence the rRNA 16s
 	* This is because it can produce longer reads than other NGS techniques
+* It can produce 500 Mb per run with a read lenght of 400-600 bp

 # Illumina
 * Library preparation